kahramanmurat/capstone-project/README.md

 Jellyfish classification: Use machine learning techniques to classify jellyfish images into different categories based on their physical characteristics.
 For my capstone project, I chose to focus on Deep Learning.

+Due to the limited size of the dataset, the project exclusively depends on Transfer Learning for extracting features from images.